 Christine Brasile is the Agency Services Coordinator for the Atlanta Community Food Bank (ACFB).
 She monitors ACFB partner agencies and coordinates mobile food pantries.
 Prior to working at the Food Bank, she spent three years serving as a national service volunteer in Kentucky, where she gained experience in the nonprofit sector.
 Christine grew up in Lilburn, Georgia and attended college at Georgia College and State University.
 She holds a bachelor’s degree in Psychology and a master’s degree in Public Administration.
 In her free time, Christine enjoys traveling, cooking, volunteering, and taking her dog to the park.

 Rachel Ciprotti was born and raised in Marietta, GA.
 After leaving the south to attend Dartmouth College where she received a B.A. in English in 2002, Ms. Ciprotti spent most of the decade following her graduation working for the Tanglewood Music Center at the Boston Symphony Orchestra and then for Maryland Citizens for the Arts.
-Ms. Ciprotti returned to her home state in 2011, and is excited to be at home and involved in her local community, currently working as the Director of Community Engagement for the Georgia Symphony Orchestra while pursuing an MBA at Kennesaw State University.
-In addition to YNPN Atlanta, she serves on the Board of Directors for the Georgia Arts Network as the Marketing Chair and the Advocacy Vice-Chair and on the Executive Committee of Georgia Communities for Growth.
-She also volunteers with the North Fulton Drama Club.
+Ms. Ciprotti returned to her home state in 2011, and is excited to be at home and involved in her local community, currently pursuing an MBA at Kennesaw State University.
+In addition to YNPN Atlanta, she serves on the Board of Directors for the Georgia Arts Network.
+She also volunteers with the North Fulton Drama Club and the Georgia Symphony.
 An avid Twitterer, she can be found there at @RCiprotti

 Renée Dubois, the oldest of three children, is a native of Brooklyn, New York and also grew up in Ft.
 Lauderdale, Florida.
 Both of her parents are from the Caribbean island of Haiti.
 Renée moved to Atlanta, Georgia in 1998.
 Renée received her B.S. in Business Information Systems from DeVry University.
 Renée received both her M.B.A. in General Management and M.P.A. with a concentration in Nonprofit Management from Keller Graduate School of Management.
 Renée has been a lifelong servant leader.
 Renée served three years as an AmeriCorps volunteer.
 Renée completed one year with the Atlanta Habitat for Humanity as an Assistant Houseleader doing construction.
 Renée helped build houses together in partnership with families in need.
 Renée served two years as a VISTA, Volunteers in Service to America, at Chattahoochee Technical College as a Service Learning Coordinator.
 Renée helped integrate meaningful community service with instruction, civic engagement and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities to students.
 Renée was a liaison between the students and metro Atlanta nonprofit organizations at Chattahoochee Technical College.
 Renée was heavily instrumental in growing the Service Learning program at the college.
 Renée continues to serve students as an assistant instructor and tutor.
 Renée served two years on the board of the Metro Atlanta AmeriCorps Alums Chapter, as a Service Chair and Board President.
 Professional affiliations and memberships include the Atlanta Chapter of AmeriCorps Alums, Atlanta Habitat for Humanity Family Selection Committee, 100 Black Women of Atlanta/Mecca Chapter, Atlanta Urban League Young Professionals, National Black MBA/Atlanta Chapter, Southern Snow Seekers, Junior Achievement and the United Way of Metro Atlanta V.I.P.
 Alums.
 Ms. Dubois is the owner of the Dubois Property Group.
 She is also the Founder and CEO of Serve and Earn, a nonprofit organization that financially assists college students who engage in volunteer service.